Acquired Immunodeficiency Syndrome (AIDS) (cont.)

 What research is being done to find a cure for HIV?

-One of the problems with finding a cure is that the virus can hide in areas that are difficult for drugs to reach, like the brain.
+One of the problems with finding a cure is that the virus can persist in cells throughout the body and potentially hide in areas that are difficult for drugs to reach, like the brain.
 New research is helping us understand how to effectively treat viruses in these secluded areas of the body.
-In addition, the virus can become dormant or "latent," which means that it does not reproduce actively and thus cannot be attacked by medicines that inhibit reproduction.
-Latent viruses can reactivate if drugs are stopped.
-Research is being done now to determine how latency occurs and how the virus reactivates.
+In addition, those infected cells that persist in the body are being studied to determine how they can be stimulated to produce virus and/or be targeted for clearance from the body by novel therapies.

 Where can a person find information about clinical trials for HIV and AIDS?